How to Be More Productive

 • It helps to put yourself on mute, so background noises don’t hamper everyone’s hearing.

 • Aim for keeping the meetings short and efficient.
-Niamh O’Keeffe, Leadership Advisor, sums it up brilliantly:
+Niamh O’Keefe, Leadership Advisor, sums it up brilliantly:

-“The meeting agenda should be devised and sent in advance of the call with clear objectives and desired outcomes stated so people can come prepared and ready to work together.”
+“The meeting agenda should be devised and sent before the call, with clear objectives and desired outcomes, so people can come prepared to work together.”

-• Invite only the relevant people on virtual meetings so as to not waste precious time of your fellow team members.
+• Invite only the relevant people to virtual meetings so that you do not waste your fellow team members’ precious time.

 • Chart out a meeting engagement agenda that factors in how the team will work together.
 Miri Rodriguez, Global Head of Internships at Microsoft, explains the process: “Remote meetings can get messy if engagement rules such as “place all questions on the chat” or “presenter will stop in between slides for questions” are not put in place before the meeting.
 Many people may come off mute at once, and it becomes difficult to acknowledge everyone.
 It’s difficult (and important) to ensure that all voices are heard during virtual meetings.
 It’s easy for typically less talkative members to get lost in a virtual meeting.
 Being inclusive means taking time to acknowledge every attendee, even calling them by their name to allow them a chance to contribute their perspective.”